coco33920/boulangerie/README.md

 * `boulangerie raise --lib lib` updates a distant library

 ## Usage
-To use it in a B# file you just need to do a `LOAD <library>`, and it will load all the files of the library, running `LOAD <library.file>` loads specifically the file specified.
+To use it in a B# file you just need to do a `LOAD <library>`, and it will load the `lib.baguette` file of the specified library.

 ## Publishing a library
 To publish your library,